-When citing a specific part of a resource, use the page, chapter, figure, or table number at the appropriate point in your text.
-Note that page is abbreviated p., but other words like chapter are not abbreviated.
+When citing in text a specific part of a resource, use the page, chapter, figure, or table number at the appropriate point in your text.
+Note that page is abbreviated p., and multiple pages are abbreviated as pp. Other words like chapter are not abbreviated.
 This applies to tables, data, graphics, and images as well.

 Changes to Direct Quotes

 You may want to make minor changes to a direct quotation.
-This possible, as long as you don’t change the meaning, but you must follow certain rules.
+This is possible as long as you don’t change the meaning, but you must follow certain rules.

 If you omit parts of the quotation in the middle, use an ellipsis (…)

 If you want to insert your own words, or different words, into a quotation, use square brackets ().

 If you want to draw attention to an error in a quotation, for example if there is a spelling mistake or wrong date, do not correct; use [sic].